Installing MidPoint Server From Distribution Package

 Download the midPoint binary release according to the following table:

 Unpack the archive file to a convenient location.
-Following instructions will refer to the relative paths inside this archive.
+The following instructions refer to relative paths inside this archive.

 Installation